raul23/organize-ebooks/README.rst

                                                     or number of pages. (default: \.(chm|epub|cbr|cbz|mobi|lit|pdb)$)
     --pamphlet-max-pdf-pages PAGES                  .pdf files that do not contain valid ISBNs and have a lower number pages than this are considered pamplets/non-ebook documents. (default: 50)
-    --pamphlet-max-filesize-kib SIZE                Other files that do not contain valid ISBNs and are below this size in KBs are considered pamplets/non-ebook documents. (default: 250)
+    --pamphlet-max-filesize-kib SIZE                Other files that do not contain valid ISBNs and are below this size in KiBs are considered pamplets/non-ebook documents. (default: 250)

   Input/Output options: